stanfordnmbl/osim-rl/docs/CROWDAI.md

 This script will interact with an environment on the crowdAI.org server.

-### Details
+### Other rules

-These two scripts should be enough to get you started.
-Soon we will provide more details regarding the `example.py` script.
+You are not allowed to:
+* Use external datasets (ex. kinematics of people walking)
+* Engineer the trajectories/muscle activations by hand

+You are allowed to:
+* Modify objective function for training (eg. extra penalty for falling or moving to fast, reward keeping head at the same level, etc.), by
+* Modify the musculoskeletal model for training (eg. constrain the Y axis of pelvis)

+Note, that the model trained in your modified environment must still be compatible with the challenge environment.

 ## Credits

 Stanford NMBL group & Stanford Mobilize Center.
-For details please contact @kidzik
+For details please contact [Łukasz Kidziński](http://kidzinski.com/)